• Skip to primary navigation

 gohenry Prepaid Card for Kids

 gohenry combines a prepaid debit card with an app.
-Parents can set up automatic weekly allowance that gets transferred to the card.
+Parents can set up an automatic weekly allowance that gets transferred to the card.
 The app enables parents to set weekly spending limits and to decide where the card can be used.
 The app can also set savings and giving goals.

 Parents must set up a “Parent Account” and fund it with a debit card.
-From this account parents can transfer money to their child’s account.
+From this account, parents can transfer money to their child’s account.
 One parent account can control up to four child accounts.
 The cost is $4.99 per child.

-• An easy way to pay kids allowance
+• An easy way to pay kids’ allowance

 • Parental controls

-• 1 free month, then $4.99 per month per child
+• 1 free month, then $4.99 per month per child.
+For families with up to four kids, it’s $9.98 a month.

 • Cancel any time